We've all witnessed Google's miraculous influence in our lives.

 What began as a simple online page has evolved into such an important part of our lives that it's difficult to picture a future without Google.

-As a consequence, Google has become one of the world’s most successful firms, with has risen by 5000 percent and a market capitalization of one trillion dollars.
+As a consequence, Google has become one of the world's most successful firms, with a stock price that has risen by 5000 percent and a market capitalization of one trillion dollars.

-But the most startling truth of all is that Google was not the first nor the in the industry at the time.
+But the most startling truth of all is that Google was not the first nor the most lucrative search engine or firm in the industry at the time.

 What was your company plan, exactly?

-This is a tale that begins in September 1998, when Larry and Sergey launched Google based on a they built as PhD students at Stanford.
+This is a tale that begins in September 1998, when Larry and Sergey launched Google based on a Page Rank algorithm that they built as PhD students at Stanford.

-The difficulty with search at the bulk of search engines ranked pages primarily based on the content they contained.
+The difficulty with search at the time was that the bulk of search engines ranked pages primarily based on the content they contained.

 As a result, spammers were able to manipulate the system by stuffing their sites with regularly searched terms.

-Despite than others on the market, they struggled to earn money.
+Despite the fact that Google's algorithm was considerably superior than others on the market, they struggled to earn money.

 Because, unlike now, the conventional belief back then was that search results were worthless.

-This was opportunity to gain a million dollars by running the identical banner advertising as Yahoo!
+This was the first time Google had an opportunity to gain a million dollars by running the identical banner advertising as Yahoo!

 Larry and Sergey, on the other hand, despised the notion since it harmed the consumer experience.